 Manhattan is a real-time multi-tenant scalable distributed database used at Twitter to serve millions of queries per second with really low latency being highly available.

-It stores user tweets, direct messages, account details & much more.
-On any given day, Manhattan clusters handle 10s of millions of queries per second.
+It stores user tweets, direct messages, account details, etc. On any given day, Manhattan clusters handle tens of millions of queries per second.

 Why Manhattan?

-The real-time nature of the platform requires very low latency which the existing open-source products couldn’t offer.
+The real-time nature of the platform requires very low latency which the existing open-source solutions couldn’t offer.

 The requirements to build Manhattan were simple like having a reliable datastore with predictable performance, availability, extensibility, easy operability working with hundreds of thousands of nodes & scalability.